 Murray State College has partnered with SafeColleges, to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention, and financial literacy in higher education.
-Along with SafeColleges, presentations, flyers, and educational campaigns are periodically used.
+In addition to primary prevention and awareness with SafeColleges, MSC uses social media posts, email blasts, notices on bulletin boards/flyers, and educational campaigns such as Denim Day are periodically used to promote educational awareness on a variety of topics related to dating/domestic violence, sexual assault, and stalking.
 Please also reference our Biennial Review report.